bluzelle/blzgo/Readme.md

 ### Getting started

-Ensure you have a recent version of [Go](https://golang.org/) installed.
+Ensure you have a recent version of [Go](https://golang.org) installed.

 Grab the package from github:

-    $ go get -u github.com/vbstreetz/blzgo/src
+    $ go get github.com/vbstreetz/blzgo

 Use: